Youth Mobility Agreement - Czech Republic welcomes young Canadians

-The visa processing fee is CAD, but often there may be other fees related to the application, most typically a fee of CAD per page for the authentication of translation of a bank confirmation into Czech.
+The visa processing fee is CAD per page for the authentication of translation of a bank confirmation into Czech.
 Acceptable forms of payment are cash, money orders or certified cheques (payable to the "Embassy of the Czech Republic").

 60 days (please note that the Embassy officials have no means of expediting this period)

-All documents submitted with visa applications that are not in Czech language must be translated into Czech, with passports being the exception.
-Automatic online translators such as Google Translator usually yield very poor results and they are seldom accepted.
+All documents submitted with visa applications that are not in Czech language must be translated into Czech, with passports being the only exception.
+As stated above, automatic online translators such as Google Translator usually yield very poor results and are seldom accepted.
 While our embassy authenticates (officially verifies the correctness of) translations, it is the applicants' responsibility to have their documents translated.
-We might, at our discretion, translate upon request only documents proving sufficient funds, and only if these documents are in the form of a letter from a bank not longer than 7 lines of text.
+While the translations need not be made by a professional translator, you can find some translators on our website (search for "List of Translators").

-Visas issued within the application of this Agreement may not be extended.
-Citizens eligible for work stays of youth who have already benefited from the application of the Agreement in the Czech Republic may apply for visas for a second time provided that the purpose is different from that referred to in Article 2 of the Agreement and that there is an interruption between each stay.
+The YMV may not be extended.
+Individuals eligible for work stays of youth who have already benefited from the application of the Agreement in the Czech Republic may apply for visas for a second time provided that the purpose of stay is different from that referred to in Article 2 of the Agreement and that there is an interruption between each stay.

-Canadian nationals who were granted visas under the Agreement will receive a written confirmation from the Embassy in Czech language that for the duration of validity of the visas they do not need work permits to be employed in the Czech Republic.
+Canadian citizens who were granted the YMV will receive a written confirmation from the Embassy in Czech language that for the duration of validity of the visas they do not need work permits to be employed in the Czech Republic.
 The information is intended to be presented to potential employers in the Czech Republic.